Mixed mode oscillations in a conceptual climate model: Introduction

 \section{Introduction}

 There has been a significant amount of research aimed at explaining oscillations in various historical periods of the climate system.
-Crucifix surveys some of the work on oscillators found in conceptual climate models in \cite{crucifix}.
-Maasch and Saltzman have a series of papers on the Mid-Pleistocene transition, a change from oscillations with a dominant period of 40 kyr to oscillations with a dominant period of 100 kyr \cite{ms88, ms90, ms91}.
+Saltzman and Maasch have a series of papers on the Mid-Pleistocene transition, a change from oscillations with a dominant period of 40 kyr to oscillations with a dominant period of 100 kyr \cite{ms88, ms90, ms91}.
+According to Saltzman and Maasch , the 40 kyr oscillations in the data result from a linear response to (quasi-)periodic changes in astronomical forcing.
+They propose that the transition to the 100 kyr cycles occurs due to a Hopf bifurcation producing an attracting periodic orbit.
 Paillard and Parrenin also seek to explain the Mid-Pleistocene transition and the glacial-interglacial cycles of the late Pleistocene, with a discontinuous and piecewise linear model \cite{pp04}.
-Their work, and the work of Hogg \cite{hogg}, use Milankovitch forcing---changes in solar forcing due to variation in the Earth's orbit---to generate oscillations.
-However the vast majority of research on oscillations in climate data has focused on relaxation oscillations or some other mechanism that only explains oscillations of a single amplitude \cite{ms88, ms90, ms91}.
+Their work, and the work of Hogg \cite{hogg}, use changes in astronomical forcing due to variation in the Earth's orbit to generate oscillations.
+Crucifix \cite{crucifix} and Ditlevsen \cite{ditlevsen09} review oscillations in conceptual climate models.
+In particular, Crucifix \cite{crucifix} discusses relaxation oscillators in ice-age models.
+However, to our knowledge, the discussion is limited to single-amplitude or single mode oscillations.

 Looking at Figure \ref{mmoFig:tempRecord}, each 100 kyr cycle contains a sharp increase leading into the interglacial period (denoted by the red spikes).
 This relaxation behavior clearly indicates the existence of multiple time-scales in the underlying problem.
 There are also smaller, structured oscillations in the glacial state that are repeated in each 100 kyr cycle.
-The presence of the large relaxation oscillation and the small amplitude oscillations suggests that these are mixed-mode oscillations (MMOs)---a pattern of $L_1$ large amplitude oscillations (LAOs) followed by $s_1$ small amplitude oscillations (SAOs), then $L_2$ large spikes, $s_2$ small cycles, and so on.
-The sequence ${L_1}^{s_1}{L_2}^{s_2}{L_3}^{s_3} \dots$ is known as the MMO signature.
-A reasonable expectation for a model that claims to explain the 100 kyr glacial-interglacial cycles would be to explain the largest of the SAOs---i.e., the largest cycles that do not enter the interglacial state.
+The presence of the large relaxation oscillation and the small amplitude oscillations indicates that these may be mixed-mode oscillations (MMOs)---a pattern of $L_1$ large amplitude oscillations (LAOs) followed by $s_1$ small amplitude oscillations (SAOs), then $L_2$ large spikes, $s_2$ small cycles, and so on.
+The sequence ${L_1}^{s_1}{L_2}^{s_2}{L_3}^{s_3} \dots$ is known as the MMO signature \cite{mmosurvey}.
+We propose that the 100 kyr glacial-interglacial cycles as well as the largest of the SAOs---i.e., the largest cycles that do not enter the interglacial state---can be interpreted as MMOs.
+By suggesting that the SAOs result from intrinsic dynamics, we are proposing an alternative to the standard interpretation that attributes them to changes in astronomical forcing.
+We note, however, that neither interpretation necessarily rules out the other---it may be possible to combine both intrinsic and forced oscillations.